 Participating translators will also be invited to read from their works-in-progress at formal and informal reading/sharing events.
 There will be an opportunity for participating translators to learn from a guest publisher, who will share experiences on translation, in an informal talk.

 Who should apply?

-BILTC welcomes applications from translators at various career stages including student, emerging, and professional translators.
-Participants seeking time to focus on a current literary project and an opportunity to connect with literary translators from around the world will benefit greatly from this program.
+BILTC welcomes applications from student, emerging, and professional translators from all backgrounds, and all gender identities and expressions.
+Translators seeking time to focus on a current literary translation project and an opportunity to connect with literary translators from around the world will benefit greatly from this program.

 All applicants must be translators from the Americas translating literature from anywhere in the world, or translators from anywhere in the world translating literature from the Americas.

 Eligible projects include translations of works of fiction, literary non-fiction, poetry, children’s literature, oral tradition, and drama.
 We especially welcome projects involving Indigenous languages of the Americas.
 Translator applicants’ program applications should be filled out in the same language that they plan to translate work into.

 Please note: The language of administration at Banff Centre is English.
 All administrative correspondence related to this program, after adjudication, and for the duration of the program will be in English.